tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 network while ensuring slice elasticity in terms of network resource allocation.
-This document describes a scalable solution to realize network slicing in IP/MPLS networks by supporting multiple services on top of a single physical network by relying on compliant domains and nodes to provide forwarding treatment (scheduling, drop policy, resource usage) on to packets that carry identifiers that indicate the slicing service that is to be applied to the packets.
+This document describes a scalable solution to realize network slicing in IP/MPLS networks by supporting multiple services on top of a single physical network by by requiring compliant domains and nodes to provide forwarding treatment (scheduling, drop policy, resource usage) based on slice identifiers.

 --- middle